Stop Online Piracy Act: Websites that host user content

-Opponents have warned that SOPA could have a negative impact on online communities.
+Opponents warned that SOPA could have a negative impact on online communities.
 Journalist Rebecca MacKinnon argued in an op-ed that making companies liable for users' actions could have a chilling effect on user-generated sites such as YouTube.
 "The intention is not the same as China's Great Firewall, a nationwide system of Web censorship, but the practical effect could be similar," Mackinnon stated.
-The Electronic Frontier Foundation (EFF) warned that websites Etsy, Flickr and Vimeo all seemed likely to shut down if the bill becomes law.
-Policy analysts for New America Foundation say this legislation would enable law enforcement to take down an entire domain due to something posted on a single blog, arguing, "an entire largely innocent online community could be punished for the actions of a tiny minority".
+The Electronic Frontier Foundation (EFF) warned that websites Etsy, Flickr and Vimeo all seemed likely to shut down if the bill became law.
+Policy analysts for New America Foundation said this legislation would enable law enforcement to take down an entire domain due to something posted on a single blog, arguing, "an entire largely innocent online community could be punished for the actions of a tiny minority".

-Additional concerns include the possible impact on common Internet functions such as links from one site to another or accessing data from the cloud.
+Additional concerns included the possible impact on common Internet functions such as links from one site to another or accessing data from the cloud.
 EFF claimed the bill would ban linking to sites deemed offending, even in search results and on services such as Twitter.
 Christian Dawson, Chief Operating Officer (COO) of Virginia-based hosting company ServInt, predicted that the legislation would lead to many cloud computing and Web hosting services moving out of the US to avoid lawsuits.
-Even without SOPA, the U.S. Immigration and Customs Enforcement agency (ICE) has already launched extradition proceedings against Richard O'Dwyer in the UK.
+Even without SOPA, the U.S. Immigration and Customs Enforcement agency (ICE) had already launched extradition proceedings against Richard O'Dwyer in the UK.
 O'Dwyer hosted the TVShack.net website which had links to material elsewhere and did not host any files.
-ICE has stated that it intends to pursue websites even if their only connection to the USA is a .com or .net web domain.
+ICE stated that it intends to pursue websites even if their only connection to the USA is a .com or .net web domain.

 The Electronic Frontier Foundation stated that the requirement that any site must self-police user generated content would impose significant liability costs and explains "why venture capitalists have said en masse they won't invest in online startups if PIPA and SOPA pass".

-Proponents of the bill argue that filtering is already common.
+Proponents of the bill argued that filtering is already common.
 Michael O'Leary of the MPAA testified on November 16 that the act's effect on business would be more minimal, noting that at least 16 countries already block websites and that the Internet still functions in those countries.
 MPAA Chairman Chris Dodd noted that Google figured out how to block sites when China requested it.
 Some ISPs in Denmark, Finland, Ireland and Italy blocked The Pirate Bay after courts ruled in favor of music and film industry litigation, and a coalition of film and record companies has threatened to sue British Telecom if it does not follow suit.
 Maria Pallante of the United States Copyright Office said that Congress had updated the Copyright Act before and should again, or "the U.S. copyright system will ultimately fail."
 Asked for clarification, she said that the US currently lacks jurisdiction over websites in other countries.